National Trust have labelled the works as "the most significant historic preservation project of our generation".

 by ourselves in a number of distinct phases.

-Conserving and repairing all roofs – Roofs to all four elevations have been completely renovated over a 2 year period.
-Extensive engineer designed protective scaffolding was used to protect the house while the roofs were stripped back to their original timber, repaired and then recovered.
+Conserving and repairing all roofs – Roofs to all four elevations have been completely renovated over a two-year period.
+Extensive engineer-designed protective scaffolding was used to protect the house while the roofs were stripped back to their original timber, repaired and then recovered.

-Replacing and repairing windows – All 2nd floor windows to the East elevation were replaced with replicate original Tudor leaded windows.
-1st floor bay windows on all of the homes visitor show rooms were also renovated.
+Replacing and repairing windows – All second floor windows to the east elevation were replaced with replicate original Tudor leaded windows.
+First-floor bay windows on all of the home's visitor showrooms were also renovated.

-Renovation works to the first floor windows included a full assessment with the conservation officer and our own specialist team to fully assess their condition.
-Works were then carried out which involved cutting out the decaying timber, scarfing in new timber (windows were jacked with temporary supports while work was carried out) to meticulously blend the old and new oak timber windows.
+Renovation works to the first-floor windows included a full assessment with the Conservation Officer and our own specialist team, to fully assess their condition.
+Works were then carried out, involving cutting out the decaying timber, scarfing in new timber (windows were jacked with temporary supports while work was carried out) and meticulously blending the old and new oak timber windows.

-Undertaking significant stone masonry works – Replacement stone works and repointing / lime mortar repairs to historical areas were carried out over 3 years.
-This has involved:
+Undertaking significant stone masonry works – Replacement stone works and repointing / lime mortar repairs to historical areas were carried out over three years.
+This involved:

 Replacing lime mortar rendering – Over 200 square meters of render was replaced by removing the existing render and the existing lathes.
-All damaged / decaying timber studs were removed and de-nailed before incorporating lambs wool insulation between the studs.
-A vapour barrier was then applied prior to re-lathing on the existing and replacement studs and the final 3 coat lime rich render finish.
+All damaged / decaying timber studs were removed and de-nailed, before incorporating lambswool insulation between the studs.
+A vapour barrier was then applied prior to re-lathing on the existing and replacement studs and the final three-coat lime-rich render finish.

 Registered Company Name: WW Martin Ltd. Registered Office: Dane Park Road, Ramsgate, Kent, CT11 7LT.
 Company Registration No. 504927.
 Place of Registration: England